 Your organization’s size also plays a big role.
 Larger companies often have more facilities, more employees to train, and more extensive documentation to review, all of which adds to the workload.
 Finally, the scope of services you choose will directly impact the price.
 A basic documentation review will cost less than a comprehensive package that includes mock audits, gap analysis, and hands-on team training.

-How to Budget for Audit Prep
+How to Create a Realistic Budget for Audit Prep

 Creating a budget for audit prep doesn’t have to be a guessing game.
 Start by looking inward and assessing your internal resources.
 What can your team realistically handle, and where are the gaps in your expertise?
 This will help you determine the level of external support you need.